Bilinear Bochner-Riesz Means for Grushin Operators: Introduction

 \section{Introduction}

 The study of Bochner-Riesz means, a central topic in harmonic analysis, plays a key role in understanding several aspects of the field.
-Not only do they offer an approach to provide a framework for the Fourier inversion formula in the $L^p$ setting, but they also give insights into the theory of Fourier multipliers and oscillatory integrals, and contribute significantly to the development of the Fourier restriction theory.
+Not only do they offer an approach to provide a framework for the Fourier inversion formula in the $L^p$ setting, but they also give insights into the theory of Fourier multipliers and the development of the Fourier restriction theory.
 Recall that the Bochner-Riesz means $S^{\alpha}$ of order $\alpha \geq 0$ in the Euclidean spaces $\mathbb{R}^n$ is a Fourier multiplier operator defined by

 where $(r)_{+} = \max\{r, 0\}$ for $r \in \mathbb{R}$, $f \in \mathcal{S}(\mathbb{R}^n)$, the space of all Schwartz class functions in $\mathbb{R}^n$, and $\widehat{f}$ is the Fourier transform of $f$.
 A classical problem in the theory of Bochner-Riesz means is to find the range of $\alpha$ for which the $L^p$-boundedness of $S^{\alpha} $ holds for $1\leq p \leq \infty$.
 The famous Bochner-Riesz conjecture states that for $1\leq p \leq \infty$ and $p\neq 2$, $S^{\alpha}$ is bounded on $L^p(\mathbb{R}^n)$ if and only if $\alpha> \alpha(p) = \max\Big\{n|\frac{1}{p}-\frac{1}{2}|-\frac{1}{2}, 0 \Big\}$.
 For $n=2$, the conjecture was settled by Carleson and Sj\"olin \cite{Carleson_Sjolin_Multiplier_Problem_on_Disc_1972}.
 However, for $n \geq 3$ the conjecture still remains open, with only partial progress having been made so far.
 For a detailed historical background and recent progress on Bochner-Riesz conjecture, we refer to \cite{Tao_Recent_Progress_Restriction_conjecture_2004}, \cite{Bourgain_Guth_Oscillatory_Integral_2011}, \cite{Lee_Improved_Bounds_Bochner_Riesz_Maximal_2004}, \cite{Bourgain_Besicovitch_type_maximal_1991}, \cite{Tao_Vargas_Bilinear_approach_2000} and references therein.